JHU-PL-Lab/www-fpse/lecture/lists.md

 **Another Example: zero out all the negative elements in a list of numbers**

 * C solution: `for`-loop over it and mutate all negatives to 0
-* OCaml immutable list solution: recurse on list structure, building the new list as we go
+* OCaml immutable list solution: recurse on list structure, build the new list as we go

 ```ocaml
 let rec zero_negs l =